Key takeaways

 In practice, NMVTIS has significantly reduced title washing.
 But it hasn't eliminated it entirely.
 Data reporting lags, older incidents that predate NMVTIS participation, and vehicles that moved through non-participating jurisdictions can all create gaps.

-What a vehicle history report actually shows
+What does a vehicle history report show about a washed title?

 This is why a vehicle history report is worth running even on a car with a seemingly clean title.
-The report doesn't just show the current state — it shows the full cross-state title history, which is the only reliable way to catch a washed title.
+The report doesn't just show the current state - it shows the full cross-state title history, which is the only reliable way to catch a washed title.
+For a step-by-step guide, see how to check a VIN before buying a used car.

 Red flags to watch for